openpnp/openpnp/Panelization.md

 In the panel image above, notice that in the X direction the boards are spaced line-to-line.
 That is, the right edge of the 0,0 board is butted directly against the left edge of the 1,0 board.
 This is an X spacing of 0.
 In the Y direction, there is a small gap because this design uses castellated vias.
 The Y spacing in this case is 1 mm.

 Below is a drawing highlighting some of the key concepts.
+Note that PCB 1,1 is the lower left PCB and it is the original PCB you specified.
+All of the derived PCBs will be based from that location.
+The lower left of PCB 1,1 is also the design origin.
+Each PCB will have a unique location in the jobs panel, but the pick and place list for each PCB will be identical,
 ![](https://user-images.githubusercontent.com/24760857/28502812-766aba98-6faf-11e7-8d72-569b414988d8.PNG)

-## Coordinate Systems
-There are two coordinate systems to keep mind when panelizing a board.
-You can think of these as global coordinates and PCB coordinates.
-This is not a big shift from what is done today.
-Normally in OpenPNP, you specify each PCB location in global coordinates, and then you specify each part on the PCB in PCB coordinates.
-Part coordinates are relative to the PCB XY location.

-Panelization builds on that.
-Each of the PCB created by panelizing has a new global coordinate, the the parts for each PCB are located identically.
-That is C1 and PCB 0, 0 is in the same place as C1 on PCB 3,2.

-Where it can get confusing is that panel fiducials are specified relative to the PCB 0,0 lower-left location.
+The X and Y spacing must be specified and will come from the PCB design.

 ## Setting the Design Origin
-The lower left corner of PCB 0,0 (the lower-left PCB) is the design origin--**which is NOT NECESSARILY THE LOWER LEFT OF THE panel**.
+The lower left corner of PCB 1,1 (the lower-left PCB) is the design origin--**which is NOT NECESSARILY THE LOWER LEFT OF THE panel**.
 This means the lower left panel fiducial will have a negative Y. We'll enter that information below.
 This has important implications for your PCB export. **You need to export your PCB such that the lower-left corner of the lower-left PCB is 0,0.** If your design has rails, then some of the those rails (and rail fiducials) will have negative values.

 ## Panelizing the Design
 To panelize a design, create a job as you normally would, specifying the expected width and height.
 With the board selected, you'll see the panelize icon become active.